Introduction

 MANUAL

-: Output is generated by the MIDI controller only
+: output is generated by MIDI input only

 SEQUENCER